 The needle comes unthreaded before sewing

-I’ll explain a couple of reasons that might be causing troubles with needles becoming unthreaded.
+I’ll explain a couple of reasons that might be causing trouble with needles becoming unthreaded.

 Kill two birds with one stone.
 Check the needle.
 If your needle is bent this could happen.
 It could be that your needle isn’t installed properly.